aim-rsf/browseMetadata/README.md

 ℹ Alternatively, on the Plots tab select the 'Show in new window' button.
 ```

-PNG versions of these outputs are saved in [data-raw/out](data-raw/out) for you to reference, but for high resolution interactive versions, open up the html files that you just generated in your web browser.
 The table summarises the dataset and each table in the dataset - this will be a useful reference to have open when you run the `mapMetadata.R` function below.

-Let's look at the bar plot, pasted below for convenience.
-This plot is another simple way of summarising the dataset.
+The bar plot, pasted below for convenience, is another simple way of summarising the dataset.
 We can see there are 13 tables in the dataset.
 The height of the bar indicates the number of variables in that table - the ones with lots of variables (e.g. CHILD_TRUST) will take you longer to process when running `mapMetadata.R`.
 Some tables (e.g. CHE_HEALTHYCHILDWALESPROGRAMME) has a lot of empty descriptions.
 An empty description means that this variable will only have a label and a data type.

-It is important to note that this is only summarising *variable* level metadata i.e. a description of what the variable is.
-Some variables also require *value* level metadata i.e. what does each value correspond to, 1 = Yes, 2 = No, 3 = Unknown.
-This *value* level metadata can sometimes be found in lookup tables, if it is not provided within the *variable* level description.
+What about lookup tables?[^3].

 ![bar plot](data-raw/out/BROWSE_bar_NationalCommunityChildHealthDatabase(NCCHD)_Version16.0.0.png)

-The numbers next to table names, (1), correspond to the order in which they appear in the table and the order they are shown to you in the `mapMetadata.R` function.
+The (numbers) next to table names correspond to the order in which they are shown to you in the `mapMetadata.R` function.

 #### `mapMetadata.R`